marcosvm13/blog/_posts/q-for-functional-programmers.md

 Although there is an emerging interest on [taking q and kdb beyond financial services](https://www.efinancialcareers.co.uk/news/2017/05/kdbq-banking-alternatives), I think it is fair to say that nowadays, most of q-related job positions fall under this umbrella.
-Thereby, we find it convenient to use different trading indicators to guide the explanations.
-In this sense, we must say that most of kdb examples and tutorials revolve around them, so it is sometimes helpful to have an specialist nearby.
-But do not worry about it, we'll try to keep it to the bare minimum.
+Thereby, we find it convenient to use a trading indicator as an example.
+We'll try to keep it very easy.

+> Most of the q/kdb+ tutorials and code snippets revolve around trading
+> examples, so it is sometimes helpful to have an specialist nearby.

-Our indicator simply consists on calculating the max price of a given instrument (for instance: AAPL, AMZN, etc.) in the last year.
-To do so, we'll assume that the price is updated every single second from every working day (Monday-Friday from 09:00 to 17:30).
-This is the outline of the post:
+Our indicator simply consists on calculating the max price of an instrument (for
+instance: AAPL, AMZN, etc.) in the last year.
+We'll assume that the instrument prices are organized as a kind of table containing all the working days (Monday-Friday) within the last year.
+In turn, each of them contains a price update for every second within the working hours (in particular, within the range from 09:00 to 17:30).
+We split the problem in three steps, which correspond with the following sections:
-1. We'll calculate the max of two numbers, where basics of q operators and types will be introduced.
+1. Calculate the max of two numbers
-2. We'll calculate how many ticks there are in a working day.
-It serves us as an excuse to introduce the q date and time interface.
-3. Then, we'll use the output from the previous item to generate the random prices for a working day, where q lists and the generation of random numbers will be shown.
-4. Once we have a list of prices for a given day to play with, we'll calculate its max price.
-Here, the so-called q *Iterators*, which are essentially higher order functions over lists, will be introduced.
-5. Then, we'll supply a slight variation where we calculate the max price of the day, as long as it doesn't exceed a given limit.
-It's the perfect excuse to introduce lambda expressions and projections.
-6. Finally, we'll move to a more realistic example, where we'll calculate the max price given a whole year.
-Here, new iterators and their connection with *Monad* is presented.
+2. Calculate the max price within a day
+3. Calculate the max price within the whole year
+The first one is just a first contact with the language, where q operators and types basics are introduced.
+The second one serves us as an excuse to show the date api, lists, lambda expressions and *iterators* (which are essentially higher order functions over collections).
+Finally, the last section presents dictionaries and more iterators, where we briefly show an interesting connection with monads.

-In this post, we embrace an innovative approach (to us) where we will show q and scala snippets side by side.
+We embrace an innovative approach (when compared with other articles in this blog) where we show q and scala snippets side by side.
 We want to remark that our intention isn't to provide a comparison of these languages, but rather support our explanations by means of snippets from a more conventional functional language such as scala, for merely didactic purposes.

 ### Basic operators and types